akbiggs/challonge-tools/README.md

   useful to help them track all the tournaments they've entered, but it also makes the amateur bracket send an email to them, so use responsibly when generating amateur brackets.
 The tool will let you know if their account will be emailed.
+Default: `True`
 * `--config_file="challonge.ini"`: The config file to read your Challonge API key and username from.
-Needs to be edited before running Default: `"challonge.ini"`
+Default: `"challonge.ini"`

 e.g.